shehio/the-final-problem/playground/README.md

 ### iPhone
 Assuming all your home devices are connected to tailscale network or a subnet routing from a tailscale node, here are some tools to access your local network anywhere:
-- Ping
+- Ping: Ping any node in your local network
-- Terminus
+- Terminus: SSH into your nodes
-- Tailscale
+- Tailscale: Connect iPhone to the local network and even use any of the nodes as an exit node
-- Passepartout
+- Passepartout: Connect to Wireguard or OpenVPN server